ST10100775/Part1-PROG6221-FINAL/README!!!.md

 # Notes
 ## When Running the code
 (a).
-Use the "Recipe 2" that is the where the Final coding of the assignment is located
+Use the "Program.cs" that is the where the Final coding of the assignment is located

 (b).
 For the quantity use a comma not a full stop